 You may move your student forward to a more advanced course if the material seems too basic, but keep in mind that while a student may be competent in some concepts, there may be others that they have not yet mastered that are prerequisite for success in higher level courses.
 Acellus detects when students know the material and allows them to move quickly through the course until it identifies an area where they need more instruction and practice.
 Then Acellus will slow down and dig in deeper to make sure they have the foundational skills (and confidence) needed before moving on.

 Acellus has extensive resources to help students when they become stuck.
 After delivering a short video lesson, Acellus gives students assessment problems to test their understanding of the concept taught.
 If students get stuck trying to work the problems, they can access help videos showing how to work similar problems.
 Specialized videos are also built into Acellus to teach missing concepts revealed by specific wrong answers students enter.
 Vectored Instruction™ may be triggered if students are missing a foundational concept, providing them with instruction from a previous course to fill in a gap in their knowledge so they can move forward.

 Often the most effective help that can be provided by a parent consists of getting the students to try — to watch the lessons and then to do their very best to tackle the problems.
 In this way, the system learns the needs of the students.
 This feedback is integrated into lesson materials to make Acellus courses even more effective.

 Make sure your high school student is prepared for his or her desired career or continuing education.
-Sometimes homeschooled students transfer to an accredited online school during the last one or two years of their high school studies.
+Sometimes homeschooled students transfer to an accredited online school, like Acellus Academy, during the last one or two years of their high school studies.
 An accredited high school diploma can open doors to certain job opportunities and college scholarships.
 To transition into accredited school programs in the 11th and 12th grade, students need to have built the learning foundation in their prior years.
 This takes very good courseware plus a diligent daily effort to master the material.